IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 Kallista
 - Bardic insp is a bonus action
-- Use a bardic to subtract from dice roll
+- Cutting words: use a bardic to subtract from dice roll
 - extra healing during short rest

 Eletha
 - Reaction to deflect missiles
-- Impose effects on flurry of blows hit
+- Flurry of blows can imose: fall prone, get pushed, no reaction
+- Slow fall

 Lumdas
 - Can only single hand the warhammer bc he has shield